leejoneshane/laravel5.5-cms/README.md

 # Work with SSL

-This image can use letsencrypt SSL certificate, but before send request to letsencrypt, you should registered a FQDN and complete DNS configuration. use the environment variable below to tell the container:
+This image can use letsencrypt SSL certificate, but before send request to letsencrypt, you should registered a FQDN and complete DNS configuration.
+And you need to register a email for SSL request. use the environment variable below to tell the container:

 * __DOMAIN=the.site.fqdn__
-* __MAIL=admin@admin.com__ This will be your admin account.
+* __MAIL=admin@admin.com__

 Then you should lunch the container's console, And run the script named gencerts.sh to get SSL certificate::
 ```